 Perhaps now more than other times folks are doing their own nails at home.
 However, one of the worst feelings is when that nail polish gets spilled.
 Worse still, is if you pour the nail polish out right on the carpet.
-It may seem like a complete disaster, but there are actually many strategies for getting nail polish out of the carpet yourself without too much hassle.
+It may seem like a complete disaster, but there are actually many strategies on how to remove nail polish from carpet.
 Here we will discuss several steps that you can take to clean that nail polish it out yourself.

 1. Don’t Wait: A good general rule for all spills is that you want to address the problem quickly.
 As much as you might like to just walk away and ignore the spill, you will thank yourself later if you get right to the cleaning as soon as the accident happens.

 2. Blot the Spill: First, use a paper towel to try to gently blot and soak up as much nail polish as possible.
 Do not rub the nail polish into the carpet fibers further!
 Simply try to stay gentle and get some of the excess nail polish first.
 Keep gently blotting the stain until no more comes off in the paper towel.

 3. Scrape Off Dried Nail Polish: If the nail polish is it all dried in the carpet, and you’ll want to scrape this off initially.
 You can use a dull knife or spoon to do so.